 - The tenant provides misleading information which materially affects their suitability to rent the property

-If that last clause sounds a little vague to you, then you’re not alone.
-We’re hoping that this will be tightened up in the final version of the bill.
+If that last one sounds a little vague to you, then you’re not alone.
+You can read the exact wording here in paragraph 9 of the Tenant Fees Act.

 The first offence would be a civil offence, with a fine of £5,000.